 To run client programs at the same time, you will need to run the server in the background on Unix-type systems or in a separate command window on Windows.
 You can run the client program in the jar file with the command:

 Because the text area is accessed by more than one thread (the main thread and the thread that waits for messages from the server), it is a shared resource and access to it must be synchronized.

 Name the main class of your program ChatClient.
-Put your source and class files into a jar file and turn the jar file in on Canvas.
+Put your source files into a jar or zip file and turn the jar or zip file in on Canvas.
 Please do not put your classes in a package.
 Your files should not be inside a folder in the jar file, and there should not be any files other than source files, class files, and an optional README.txt file.